Gestational diabetes: Medication

+After delivery, Most cases of gestational diabetes resolve; however, professional guidelines recommend that individuals undergo a 75-gram oral glucose tolerance test at six to twelve weeks postpartum to detect persistent glucose intolerance or type 2 diabetes.
+Long-term follow-up is also advised, as up to 50-60% of individuals with gestational diabetes develop type 2 diabetes later in life.

 Prognosis

 Gestational diabetes generally resolves once the baby is born.
 Based on different studies, the chances of developing GDM in a second pregnancy, if a woman had GDM in her first pregnancy, are between 30 and 84%, depending on ethnic background.
 A second pregnancy within one year of the previous pregnancy has a large likelihood of GDM recurrence.

 Women diagnosed with gestational diabetes have an increased risk of developing diabetes mellitus in the future.
-The risk is highest in women who needed insulin treatment, had antibodies associated with diabetes (such as antibodies against glutamate decarboxylase, islet cell antibodies, or insulinoma antigen-2), women with more than two previous pregnancies, and women who were obese (in order of importance).
+The risk is highest in women who need insulin treatment, had antibodies associated with diabetes (such as antibodies against glutamate decarboxylase, islet cell antibodies, or insulinoma antigen-2), have had more than two previous pregnancies, and women who were obese (in order of importance).
 Women requiring insulin to manage gestational diabetes have a 50% risk of developing diabetes within the next five years.
 Depending on the population studied, the diagnostic criteria and the length of follow-up, the risk can vary enormously.
 The risk appears to be highest in the first 5 years, reaching a plateau thereafter.
 One of the longest studies followed a group of women from Boston, Massachusetts; half of them developed diabetes after 6 years, and more than 70% had diabetes after 28 years.
 In a retrospective study in Navajo women, the risk of diabetes after GDM was estimated to be 50 to 70% after 11 years.
 Another study found a risk of diabetes after GDM of more than 25% after 15 years.
 In populations with a low risk for type 2 diabetes, in lean subjects and women with auto-antibodies, there is a higher rate of women developing type 1 diabetes (LADA).

 Children of women with GDM have an increased risk for childhood and adult obesity and an increased risk of glucose intolerance and type 2 diabetes later in life.
 This risk relates to increased maternal glucose values.
 It is currently unclear how much genetic susceptibility and environmental factors contribute to this risk, and whether treatment of GDM can influence this outcome.

 The relative benefits and harms of different oral anti-diabetic medications are not yet well understood as of 2017.

 There are scarce statistical data on the risk of other conditions in women with GDM; in the Jerusalem Perinatal study, 410 out of 37,962 women were reported to have GDM, and there was a tendency towards more breast and pancreatic cancer, but more research is needed to confirm this finding.

 Research is being conducted to develop a web-based clinical decision support system for GDM prediction using machine learning techniques.
 Results so far demonstrated great potential in clinical practicality for automatic GDM prognosis.